-Higher education can come with a sizeable price tag attached to it, and when you look at the likes of going to university, that’s definitely the case.
+Higher education can come with a sizeable price tag, and when you look at the likes of going to university, that’s definitely the case.

 However, in contrast to high university fees, the cost of a trades training course is affordable and can be paid in a much shorter time.
 Moreover, if paid off before you’re fully qualified, you can enter your chosen trade without debt following you.

 Earn While You Learn

 If and how much you can earn will vary depending on your route, but plenty of pathways to the trades industry allow you to make while learning.
 For example, you can begin earning as an electrical trainee just six weeks after starting our NVQ Level 3 Electrical Training Course.

 According to Indeed, an apprentice electrician in England can expect to earn £15,507 a year, but with Options Skills, trainees can earn more.
 In addition, we work with UK businesses through our in-house recruitment team to find employment for our electrical trainees.

 Sitting in a classroom or lecture hall for a further three years after finishing school doesn’t appeal to everyone.

 Unsurprisingly, many people want to get out and gain experience straight away, which is precisely what trades training allows you to do.
 You learn through practical experience taught by experienced, skilled professionals in the trades.